lado-saha/Pageman/README.md

 # Navigate to the modules-load.d directory
 cd /etc/modules-load.d

-# Append our module name to the `module.conf` file
+# Append our module name 'pageman' to the `module.conf` file
 sudo cat pageman >> modules.conf

 # Next, we navigate to a convinient location to copy our <module_name>.ko file